HunterBowie/hunterbowie.github.io/README.md

 - Need to figure out how to update the drawing every _ seconds
 - Need to get basic mouse interaction working
 - Need to make a board repersentation for the front end and some basic functionally to work with it (moving pieces)

+# Day 3

+### Things Done

+- Figured out piece move legality (except knight)
+- Color scheme and highlighting effect implementation
+- Organized javascript files more

+### Things To Do

+- Finish move legality implementation
+- Start to actually implement game logic and turns ect.
+- Get some kind of text to display scoreboard king of stuff like current turn, number of turns passed, piece score, computer eval score ect.